jackie-dai/Project-1-Overhaul/Section7_MenuScreens/section7.md

 #endregion
 ```

-- Importing the `SceneManagement` package allows us to access specific functions to move between scenes in the game.
 - The if block checks if a `GameManager` script exists already:
     - If it doesn’t, it assigns itself to a reference that can be accessed in other scripts.
     - If it does, it destroys itself, the GameObject, to prevent itself from overwriting the existing `GameManager`.